 It is said the "Maui, no ka oi" which in Hawaiian means "Maui is the best."
 For young and old alike there are activities to fill every day of your vacation.

-The Maui Tropical Plantation spotlights Maui's agricultural history, taking visitors on a tram tour of acres of sugar cane, macadamia nuts, guava, mango, banana, papaya, pineapple, coffee and flowers.
+The Maui Tropical Plantation spotlights Maui's agricultural history, taking visitors on a tram tour of acres of sugar cane, macadamia nuts, guava, mango, banana, papaya, pineapple, coffee, and flowers.

-At the Maui Ocean Center in Ma’alaea, Maui’s marine environment is showcased through a variety of aquarium displays, hands-on exhibits and even a "touch pool" where visitors can touch various ocean creatures like sea urchins and starfish.
+At the Maui Ocean Center in Ma’alaea, Maui’s marine environment is showcased through a variety of aquarium displays, hands-on exhibits, and even a "touch pool" where visitors can touch various ocean creatures like sea urchins and starfish.
 Other live ocean inhabitants at the Center include jellyfish, octopus, reef fish, shrimp, eels, skipjack tuna, lobsters, rays and sharks.

 Known as "Dig Me" beach among the local teens, Ka‘anapali Beach is one of Maui’s best beaches.
 It is four miles long, with grainy gold sand as far as the eye can see.
 The beach parallels the sea channel through most of its length and has a paved beach walk.
 Summertime swimming is excellent.
 Various beach activity vendors offer nearly every type of water activity and equipment.

-There are hundreds of miles of hiking trails on Maui, but only three of the trailheads are marked.
-Haleakala; Polipoli, a large upland forest; and ‘Ohe‘o Gulch in Kipahulu, a moderate four-mile walk along a stream, past waterfalls and through bamboo forests.
+There are hundreds of miles of hiking trails on Maui, but only three of the trailheads are marked: Haleakala; Polipoli, a large upland forest; and ‘Ohe‘o Gulch in Kipahulu, a moderate, four-mile walk along a stream, past waterfalls, and through bamboo forests.
 Haleakala National Park rangers lead regularly scheduled hikes and you can also hike trails on your own.

 Snorkeling gear can be rented for as little as $15 — a bargain when you consider the rare and wonderful sights that you’ll see underwater.
-Five of the best spots on Maui to snorkel and dive are Honolua Bay, ‘Ahihi-Kina‘u Bay, Ka‘anapali’s Pu‘u Keka‘a or Black Rock and Wailea’s ‘Ulua Beach.
+Five of the best spots on Maui to snorkel and dive are Honolua Bay, ‘Ahihi-Kina‘u Bay, Ka‘anapali’s Pu‘u Keka‘a or Black Rock, and Wailea’s ‘Ulua Beach.

-Ho‘okipa Beach is the "Windsurfing capital of the world", hosting international championships and drawing hundreds of spectators.
+Ho‘okipa Beach is the "windsurfing capital of the world," hosting international championships and drawing hundreds of spectators.
 Only the pros surf Ho‘okipa.
-Novices should practice at Kanaha, Kihei and Spreckelsville.
-Gear can be rented at several sports shops in Pa‘ia, Wailuku and Kahului.
+Novices should practice at Kanaha, Kihei, and Spreckelsville.
+Windsurfing gear can be rented at several sports shops in Pa‘ia, Wailuku, and Kahului.

 There are numerous stables on the island, providing mounts to match every level of riding ability, and trips usually last from one to six hours.